-If LLCs in Tennessee no longer conduct business, they have to appoint a member or a lawyer to settle all known debts and liabilities of the LLC.
+If an LLC in Tennessee no longer conducts business, they have to appoint a member or a lawyer to settle all known debts and liabilities of the LLC.

 Once all liabilities have been identified, the business can then move forward with the formal process of LLC dissolution.

 The company will create a plan that explains how it will settle all debts and liabilities and inform the creditors about the plan.
 Creditors will then have to decide if they want to accept the proposed settlement or not.

 If they don't, the business can still move forward with the debt settlement process, but it might be more difficult and could result in a legal battle.

 A Tennessee limited liability company must notify the Tennessee Department of Revenue (DOR) if it ceases doing business in the state.
 In most cases calling the DOR should be enough to close your LLC account.
 They should also send you a tax clearance letter.